8 Best Basketball Tryout Drills

 Preparation:

-For this basketball tryout drill, four offensive players will spread around the midrange of the court.
-Four defensive players will start inside the key.
-The coach, who has possession of the basketball, will be on the free-throw line.
+Four offensive players and four defensive players will start staggered inside the midrange of the court.
+The coach, who has possession of the basketball, will be positioned on the free-throw line directly in front of the net.

 Looking For an Easier Way to Evaluate Basketball Players?